A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 Why pay for something that you are hoping you will never use?
 Because it is not that expensive, and once you think about the cover that even the most basic backpacker travel insurance will provide, then it’s not bad value at all.
 After all, it’s better to pay a policy that costs a mere $2 USD per day (yes, that cheap!) than having to pay thousands in case something happens.

 Your good luck costs just $2 USD a day – totally worth it.
 And if you don’t have that extra $2 USD per day, then maybe you shouldn’t be traveling altogether.
-Work for a little longer, save a little more and postpone your trip when you can make sure you can fully afford it in a more responsible, sensible manner – backpacker insurance included.
+Work for a little longer, save a little more and postpone your trip when you can make sure you can fully afford it in a more responsible, sensible manner – travel insurance included.

 So, Which One Is The Best Backpacker Travel Insurance?

 The actual final monthly cost of SafetyWing depends on a number of factors – ie your age and the countries you will be visiting (it’s going to be more expensive if you plan to visit the US).
-Each quote is personal, so I recommend visiting SafetyWing website to get a quote for your personal backpacker travel insurance.
+Each quote is personal, so I recommend visiting their website to get a quote for your personal backpacker travel insurance.

 World Nomads is one of the most popular backpacker travel insurance companies, prized for its excellent customer service and for plans that are comprehensive for both long and short term travelers, and for the most adventurous ones.
 Activities such as hiking, kayaking and even adventure sports such as rafting, climbing and bungee jumping are included.